Serve this smoked pork platter for a fun, Cuban-inspired "grazing" meal featuring pineapple, mojo sauce, plantains, and avocado!

 If you've got no other supplies, you can make an aluminum foil packet for your wood chips.
 Add the soaked wood chips, seal the packet by folding or crimping the sides, and poke some holes in the top of the packet.

-If you're getting kinda serious about smoking but, like me, you have to save up for a smoker, consider getting a smoker box.
+If you're getting kinda serious about smoking, consider getting a smoker box.
 It's essentially a step up from the foil packet method!

 Remove the grates on one side of the grill and plate the packet or smoker box on that side of the grill.
 Turn on the wood chip side of the grill only, heating between low-medium to roughly 250 degrees F.